HPAI-BSC/ladder-of-intentions/docs/index.md

 about perceptions and alternative environment feedback (be it rewards, error messages, action spaces...).
 The second level speaks of action consequence: in terms of value, changes in the world, how reachable a state may be, or even in terms of how a code should change to fix an error (related to a percept in the environment) in the case of Voyager.
-Higher levels are less common, but are often related to 'strategies' to achieve or balance goals to fulfill an endgoal: exploration as a means to improve exploitation, and how much the trade-off should go to achieve it; priorisation between goals given a context, etc.
+Higher levels are less common, but are often related to 'strategies' to achieve or balance goals to fulfill an end goal: exploration as a means to improve exploitation, and how much the trade-off should go to achieve it; prioritisation between goals given a context, etc.

 Key among these observations is how the environment changes when learning happens.